Most Common Causes of Morning Commute Car Accidents in Tucson

 Morning Commute Car Accidents in Tucson

 Despite advances in vehicle safety features and statewide improvements in road safety and traffic signage, car accidents are still a common occurrence.
-According to the Arizona Department of Transportation, the most common driver violation in 2015 was driving too fast for conditions with rear end collisions the most common type of accident.
+According to the Arizona Department of Transportation (AZDOT), driving too fast for road conditions or exceeding the lawful speed limit was reported in crashes that led to 417 fatalities and 20,722 injuries, which accounted for 33.9% of the total fatalities and 38% of the total injuries in 2024.

 • Failure to obey traffic signs/signals